United States Savings Bonds

 One exclusive benefit of savings bonds is the Education Tax Exclusion, which allows qualified taxpayers to redeem their bonds tax-free if the proceeds are used to pay for certain educational expenses at qualified institutions.
 More information: Education Savings Bonds Program

 Investors can open a TreasuryDirect account at TreasuryDirect.gov, where money can be accumulated through payroll deductions or ACH transactions from other banking accounts.
 The money earns no interest, which is why it is called a Zero-Percent Certificate of Indebtedness (C of I), until it is used to purchase savings bonds or Treasuries.
-I can only imagine that the reason why it is called C of I, since it is only an account with money in it, is because TreasuryDirect uses the same software to manage the accounts as it does to manage its bonds.
+I can only imagine that why it is called C of I, since it is only an account with money in it, is because TreasuryDirect uses the same software to manage the accounts as it does to manage its bonds.
 However, any amount of money can be deposited, so that if an investor wants to automatically deduct less than what is necessary to buy bonds, then he can allow it to accumulate until he has enough.
 The TreasuryDirect platform provides account statements to the investor and other tools to manage the account from a computer.

 Find more information about the payroll feature at TreasuryDirect Payroll Savings FAQs.